Medications

 – Certain medications may worsen LBD symptoms or cause severe side effects.

-- 6mg pill 2x/day (the pill works better than the patch)
+- 6mg pill 2x/day (pill form may work better than the patch)

 - higher doses can increase psychosis

-Zonisamide/Zonegran (require Rx): used along with levodopa for PDD motor issues
+Zonegran/zonisamide (require Rx): used with levodopa for PDD motor issues

 Myrbetriq (requires Rx): for incontinence